$\mu$pscaling small models: Principled warm starts and hyperparameter transfer: Conclusions and Limitations

-We propose a principled, theory-grounded upscaling algorithm and provide an efficient method for hyperparameter tuning, addressing a key gap in prior work.
-Our claim of hyperparameter transfer is anchored in $\mu$P, which was rigorously proven to have optimal training dynamics in the infinite-width limit but does not guarantee hyperparameter transfer.
-To date, formal proofs of such optimality exist only in very simple settings~\cite{hayou2025proof}.
-Thus, while our experiments show that hyperparameter transfer is effective in practice, it may not be uniformly robust across tasks and architectures.
-Beyond these theoretical caveats, our scope is restricted to width upscaling, whereas practical deployments often require joint increases in width and depth.
-Extending our framework to simultaneous width and depth upscaling is promising, and we leave this to future work.
-A further practical consideration concerns the tuning dimension.
-Our approach is most efficient when the tuning width $n_0$ is much smaller than the base width $n$, which keeps additional tuning costs modest.
-However, effective transfer empirically requires $n_0$ to be sufficiently wide (often exceeding $100$ units or channels) to enter the regime where $\mu$P’s asymptotic behavior is a good approximation.
-This tension makes the method most advantageous at large widths, yet running extremely wide experiments is infeasible for us.
-Finally, our analysis focuses on training dynamics rather than generalization, optimization landscape, or implicit bias.
-Consequently, performance may degrade in settings prone to overfitting, and understanding generalization under upscaling remains an open question.
+Several limitations merit discussion.
+First, our framework inherits the assumptions underlying $\mu$P: while $\mu$P is rigorously proven to yield optimal training dynamics in the infinite-width limit~\cite{yang2020feature,yang2021tensor}, formal proofs of hyperparameter transfer exist only in simple settings~\cite{hayou2025proof}.
+Our experiments confirm that transfer is effective in practice, but it may not be uniformly robust across all tasks and architectures.
+Moreover, analogous to $\mu$Transfer~\cite{yang2022tensor}, our framework transfers only \emph{certain} hyperparameters---the learning rate and injected noise magnitude---and does not extend to others such as the growth factor $k$ or the base-model scale $n$, whose optimal values are likely task- and data-specific and may require complementary approaches such as scaling-law analyses~\cite{du2024stacking}.
+Second, our scope is restricted to width upscaling; extending the framework to joint width-and-depth upscaling, as required by many practical deployments, is a promising direction for future work.
+Third, effective transfer empirically requires the tuning width $n_0$ to be sufficiently large (often exceeding $100$ units) so that $\mu$P’s asymptotic behavior is a good approximation, while the cost savings grow with the target-to-tuning ratio $n/n_0$.
+This makes the method most advantageous at large target widths---precisely the regime where hyperparameter tuning at scale is most expensive---but empirically validating these gains requires computational resources beyond our academic setting.
+Finally, our analysis addresses training dynamics rather than generalization, optimization landscape, or implicit bias.
+Performance may therefore degrade in settings prone to overfitting (as observed in the ResNet experiment on CIFAR-100), and understanding generalization under upscaling remains an open question. \fi